Last updated: March 25, 2022

 Both HubSpot and Salesforce often run their own comparisons by looking at how much it’ll likely cost for teams of 50+.

 So, personally, I’d follow their lead on that.
-If your sales and marketing team is less than that, chances are you likely aren’t going to have enough hands (not to mention time) to really make use of all the extra features.
+If your marketing and sales teams add up to fewer people than that, chances are you likely aren’t going to have enough hands (not to mention time) to really make use of all the extra features.

 You’re going to risk spending money on technology that just kind of sits there.